KonstantinGarbers/github-repository-search/README.md

  # Github Repository Search

-This is a brief description of your project.

 ## Setup
 To set up the project, you need to create a `credentials.ts` file in the `src` directory with your GitHub access token bound to the BEARER_TOKEN variable.